redhat-developer/odo/docs/proposals/event-notification.md

 The new proposed `odo component status -o json` command will:
 - Be a *long-running* command that will continue outputing status until it is aborted by the parent process.
-- Every X seconds, ping the URLs/routes of the application as they existed when the command was first executed.
+- Every X seconds, send an HTTP/S request to the URLs/routes of the application as they existed when the command was first executed.
 Output the result as a JSON string.
 - Every X seconds (or using a Kubernetes watch, where appropriate), check the container status for the application, based on the application data that was present when the command was first issued.
 Output the result as a JSON string.

 **Note**: This command will NOT, by design, respond to route/application changes that occur during or after it is first invoked.
 It is up to consuming tools to ensure that the `odo component status` command is stopped/restarted as needed.